timb-machine-mirrors/CoolerVoid-casper-fs/README.md

 cd HiddenWall/module_generator
 ```

-Edit your file rules in directory module_generator/rules/fs-rules.yaml, the python scripts, use that file to generate a new firewall module.
+Edit your file rules in directory module_generator/rules/fs-rules.yaml, the python scripts, use that file to generate a new casper-fs custom module.

 ```
 $ cat module_generator/rules/fs-rules.yaml